How to help your children find their strengths and develop their own unique talents.

 5. Don’t pigeonhole them

-Since The Maestro and I are both professional musicians it would be very easy to just stick our children in musical activities and be done with it.
+Since my husband and I are both professional musicians it would be very easy to just stick our children in musical activities and be done with it.
 We do require music because that is important to us, but it is also important to be well-rounded.

 But more importantly, our children are not us.